rosenpass/rosenpass/papers/whitepaper.md

 1. Added a comprehensive reference about labels used in the protocol
 2. Added a comprehensive reference about symmetric keys and nonces used for encryption/decryption (`txki`, `txni`, `ini_enc`, `hs_enc`, …)
 3. Added a comprehensive reference about packages used.
+4. Added an explaining paragraph to section "Live Session State".

 #### 2025-06-24 – Specifying the `osk` used for WireGuard as a protocol extension